Wachovia

+The company got its name from the Wachovia Tract.

+History

 First Union

 First Union was founded as Union National Bank on June 2, 1908, a small banking desk in the lobby of a Charlotte hotel by H.M.
 Victor.

 The bank merged with First National Bank and Trust Company of Asheville, North Carolina, in 1958 to become First Union National Bank of North Carolina.
 First Union Corporation was incorporated in 1967.